Residential

 Lifestyle Preferences

 Are you a heavy host or a remote worker?
 You might require more space, like a study room, guest bedroom or additional bedroom for your children.
-A larger BHK configuration may be an advantage because it allows more freedom to optimise your home according to your needs.
+A larger BHK configuration may be an advantage because it allows more freedom to optimize your home according to your needs.

 Future Growth